 Maple-Gingerbread Layer Cake with Salted Maple Caramel Sauce

 That is exactly what happened last winter.
 One of our regular customers, Gordon from Scottsbluff, NE, ordered his usual 1 lb. bag of maple sugar.
 I left a note asking him if he had a maple sugar recipe he might be interested in sharing that we could share here on the blog.
-It wasn't long after that, a package arrived with all the details on how to make a maple-gingerbread cake with a salted maple caramel sauce.
+Not long after that, a package arrived with all the details on how to make a maple-gingerbread cake with a salted maple caramel sauce.

-Gordon also enclosed a nice note with the details of how he found the recipe.
+Gordon also enclosed a nice note of how he found the recipe.
 He included an image of the cover from an October 2010 issue of Bon Appetit, where he found the original recipe.
 We tweaked a few things, but it mostly stays true to what Bon Appetit shared more than a decade ago.

 This is a recipe with a lot of steps, but so well worth the extra effort.
 It's what I would call a "Holiday Dessert".
 A recipe you would save for a special dinner or holiday meal shared with family and friends.
 It didn't last long in my house!